OSEMSAUCE/OSEM-/README.md

 **Please join us; there is TONS of work to be done.**

+## be OSEM!

+**YOU** or person / org that contributes, is OSEM🤘🌲.
+Please contribute much-needed reforestation data, or web dev work, and you'll be OSEM🤘🌲 forever we promise.
+For large disclosures, you can promote your data science or web dev contributions as OSEM🤘🌲.
+For real big disclosures we use our sister org - [Ground Truth Forest News](https://groundtruth.app/) to write and promote your work as actual news stories 📢️

+---

+## 🚀 Get Started

+1. **Clone the repo** and explore active projects.
+2. **Find, share, or clean data**: Every row of data makes a difference.
+3. **Join discussions** by opening issues or contributing directly to ongoing projects.
+4. **Spread the word**: Help grow the movement and encourage others to contribute!

 ---

 ## 🌳 We Need Your Help: Contribute Tree Planting Data